A breif introduction about Kedareswar bread and breakfast.

 Kedareswar Bed & Breakfast, is ideally located at Chowki Ghat, (Near Kedar Ghat).
 Here you can enjoy breathtaking views of the river and the sunrise from the rooms, the balconies facing the river.
 Sitting in your private balcony, overlooking the Ganga, you can rest your arms on the table or just pen a poem sipping a cup of coffee.
 Enjoy the delicious food in our restaurant.
 Rooms are air-conditioned & have attached bath with hot and cold water at all times.

 we welcome you to share our world and celebrate the connection between ancient and modern, between tradition and innovation, between man and his environment.
-And all the services are offered to you with grace of superb.
+And all the services are offered to you with the grace of superb.

 Summers are hot and humid in Varanasi.
-Day temperatures can rise up to 45° C. Winter is comfortable with average temperatures of around 25° C, though the nights tend to be much cooler at around 7°C. The monsoons arrive at Varanasi in the months of June / July and it rains through till end September & early October.
+Day temperatures can rise up to 45° C. Winter is comfortable with average temperatures of around 25° C, though the nights tend to be much cooler at around 7°C. The monsoons arrive at Varanasi in the months of June / July and it rains through till the end of September & early October.

-Varanasi is one of the ancient seats of learning in India and situated between Delhi and Kolkata at a bend in the sacred Ganges River.
-Home to some of the most ancient and revered monasteries in the world, Varanasi is the place where scholars still come to learn the ancient knowledge of the Vedas and debate on nature of God.
+Varanasi is one of the ancient seats of learning in India and is situated between Delhi and Kolkata at a bend in the sacred Ganges River.
+Home to some of the most ancient and revered monasteries in the world, Varanasi is the place where scholars still come to learn the ancient knowledge of the Vedas and debate on the nature of God.
 For over 2,000 years it has been the religious capital of India, more revered and sacred than all the other places of pilgrimage put together.